Tungdil-main-dor/IGROWTECH/README.md

 I would just like to clarify that this is not a step-by-step instruction guide, but rather a way for me to document my project and share it with others.

+# IN PROGRESSE

+I.  You will find a list of the different material and virtual needs in order to realize this project :

+  1. Supplies :

+   -  You will find a list of the different material and virtual needs in order to realize this project.

+  2.